10.6 Alternatives Case Lab

 Key Takeaways

-• Alternative investment recommendations should start with investor objectives, constraints, liquidity needs, and governance capacity.
+• Alternatives recommendations begin with investor objectives, constraints, liquidity needs, and governance capacity, not the highest return claim.

-• Diversification benefits must be tested against appraisal smoothing, hidden beta, leverage, and stress-period correlation.
+• Diversification claims must be tested against appraisal smoothing, hidden beta, leverage, and stress-period correlation.

-• Fee and liquidity terms can change the attractiveness of two strategies with similar gross returns.
+• Fee and liquidity terms can flip the ranking of two strategies with similar gross returns.

-• Manager and operational due diligence are part of the investment decision, not a separate administrative exercise.
+• Manager and operational due diligence are part of the investment decision, not a separate administrative step.

-• CFA Level I case questions often reward identifying the single constraint that makes a suitable alternative unsuitable.
+• Level I case items often reward spotting the single constraint that makes an otherwise attractive alternative unsuitable.

 Case framework

-Alternative investment questions often describe an investor, a strategy, and a constraint.
+Alternative investment questions on Level I typically describe an investor, a strategy, and a constraint, then ask for the most appropriate action.
 The candidate's job is to match the investment to the objective without ignoring liquidity, governance, valuation, fee, or risk issues.
 The best answer is rarely the one with the most exciting return claim.
+Because these items are scenario-based with three choices, the wrong answers are usually correct-sounding statements that ignore the binding constraint.

 Case facts and interpretation

-The long-short fund has quarterly liquidity after a one-year lock-up, uses moderate leverage, and charges a management fee plus incentive fee with a high-water mark.
+The long-short fund offers quarterly liquidity after a one-year lock-up, uses moderate leverage, and charges a management fee plus an incentive fee with a high-water mark.
 The direct lending fund has a five-year investment period, capital calls, floating-rate loans, and limited secondary liquidity.
-The core real estate fund owns stabilized properties valued by quarterly appraisal.
+The core real estate fund holds stabilized properties valued by quarterly appraisal.

 ChoicePotential roleMain concern

-Long-short equityDiversification and active alphaHidden equity beta, leverage, fees, and short risk
+Long-short equityDiversification and active alphaHidden equity beta, leverage, fees, short risk

-Direct lendingIncome and illiquidity premiumCredit losses, refinancing risk, capital calls, and liquidity
+Direct lendingIncome and illiquidity premiumCredit losses, refinancing risk, capital calls

-Core real estateIncome and inflation sensitivityAppraisal smoothing, property risk, and interest rates
+Core real estateIncome and inflation sensitivityAppraisal smoothing, property risk, rates

 No choice is automatically best.
 The hedge fund may fit if the endowment wants flexible exposure and can monitor manager risk.
 Direct lending may fit if the endowment can fund calls and underwrite credit.
-Core real estate may fit if income stability and real asset exposure are priorities, but appraisals should not be mistaken for daily market prices.
+Core real estate may fit if income stability and real-asset exposure are priorities, provided appraisals are not mistaken for daily market prices.

 Applying suitability

 Suitability in alternatives starts with time horizon and liquidity.
-A long horizon can support illiquid investments, but annual spending needs still matter.
-The investor must maintain enough liquid assets to fund operations, capital calls, rebalancing, and unexpected needs without forced selling.
+A long horizon can support illiquid investments, but annual spending still matters.
+The investor must hold enough liquid assets to fund operations, capital calls, rebalancing, and unexpected needs without forced selling at a loss.

 Governance capacity is the next screen.
-A small investor with no due diligence staff may struggle to assess private credit covenants, hedge fund operations, or property valuations.
-In that case, a more transparent public vehicle may be more suitable even if expected return is lower.
+A small investor with no due-diligence staff may be unable to assess private-credit covenants, hedge fund operations, or property valuations.
+In that case a more transparent public vehicle, such as a listed REIT or a liquid alternative fund, may be more suitable even at a lower expected return.

 Fees are the third screen.
-A gross return advantage can disappear after management fees, incentive fees, expenses, and fund-of-funds layers.
-The fee structure should reward long-term net performance and include investor protections where appropriate.
+A gross-return advantage can vanish after management fees, incentive fees, expenses, and any fund-of-funds layer.
+The fee structure should reward long-term net performance and include protections such as a high-water mark and a hurdle.

 Performance interpretation in the case

 Suppose the real estate fund reports low volatility and low correlation with equities.
-That may reflect true property diversification, appraisal smoothing, or both.
-The analyst should compare reported values with transaction evidence, leverage, cap rates, occupancy, rent rolls, and market conditions.
+That may reflect genuine property diversification, appraisal smoothing, or both.
+The analyst should compare reported values against transaction evidence, leverage, cap rates, occupancy, and rent rolls.

 Structured aid: case answer sequence

-1. Identify the investor objective: return, income, diversification, inflation sensitivity, or liability matching.
+1. Identify the objective: return, income, diversification, inflation sensitivity, or liability matching.

 2. Identify the binding constraint: liquidity, horizon, taxes, regulation, governance, or risk tolerance.